rdawg-pidinst/schema/schema-datacite.rst

   `RelatedIdentifier` / `relationType=HasMetadata` using some
   externally defined ontology seem to be the most viable approach anyway.

-+ It should be possible to tell from the PID and its metadata that this one pertains to an instrument and not any other kind of resource.
-The only property in the DataCite schema suitable to hold this information is `ResourceType` and its subproperty `resourceTypeGeneral`.  `ResourceType` is free text which does not offer a reliable classification.
-The only usuable value for `resourceTypeGeneral` is "Other".
-It would be desirable to add "Instrument" to the controlled list of values for `resourceTypeGeneral`.

 + It is not obvious that the name of the instrument would be in `Title`.
 This difficulty is even aggravated by the fact that there